What is an apprenticeship?

 What is the ‘apprenticeship levy’?

-The levy is paid by employers with an annual pay bill of £3million or more and is calculated at 0.5% of an employer’s annual wage bill over the £3million.
-It is deducted like a tax from monthly PAYE.
+From May 2017, the apprenticeship levy is paid by all UK employers who have an annual wage bill of £3million or more.
+It is calculated at 0.5% of an employer’s annual wage bill over the £3million and it is deducted like a tax from monthly PAYE.
+Levy vouchers to pay for apprenticeship training apply only in England.

 These reforms are for England only, what if my company employs people who are based outside of England in the UK Nations?

-For organisations that pay the levy and that have staff based in Scotland, Northern Ireland and Wales, the relevant proportion of an employer’s levy payment will be issued to the respective devolved administration (nation).
+For organisations that pay the levy and that have staff based in Scotland, Northern Ireland and Wales, the relevant proportion of an employer’s levy payment will be issued to the respective devolved administration.

-The respective nation decides how levy funds are used and as such are not specifically ringfenced for use on apprenticeship training as is the case in England.
+The respective administration decides how levy funds are used.
 For example, if an organisation that pays the levy has 75% of its staff based in England and 25% based in Scotland, then 25% of the value of the organisation’s levy payments will be paid to Scottish Government.

-What’s the difference between an apprenticeship, an intern and work experience?
+What’s the difference between an apprenticeship, an internship and work experience?

 Apprenticeships are recognised formally by the Government.
 Apprentices must be working to a published and approved Framework or Standard (which includes mandatory off-the-job training delivered by a training provider).